pjhades/Tabris/notes/notes.markdown

 * Runtime enviroment contains only the lexical addresses of variables, no names are used.

 ## Continuations
-* Holds the stack of the VM;
-* The `call/cc` function is implemented directly as VM instructions, which is equivalent to the Scheme code:
+Continuations hold the stack of the VM.
+The `call/cc` function is implemented directly as VM instructions, which is equivalent to the Scheme code:

     (define (call/cc func)
       (let ((cc (capture)))
         (func (lambda (value)
                 (restore cc)
                 value))))

 ## Trampolines
 * A method to simulate arbitrarily deep recursions;